t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="es"></a>
-*Q: Can I defragment encrypted volumes?*
+*Q: Can I defragment encrypted containers?*

 *A:* Yes, there are two things that you may wish to defragment:

-1. (File based volumes only) The drive on which the volume file is stored (i.e. defragmenting a volume file)
+1. (File based containers only) The drive on which the container file is stored (i.e. defragmenting a container file)

-Once dismounted, a volume file can be treated **just like any other file**.
-Volume files can be defragmented by then running **any** defragmentation tool on the drive it's stored on.
+Once closed, a container file can be treated **just like any other file**.
+Container files can be defragmented by then running **any** defragmentation tool on the drive it's stored on.

-2. The filesystem stored within the encrypted volume (i.e. defragmenting the encrypted files stored within the volume)
+2. The filesystem stored within the encrypted container (i.e. defragmenting the encrypted files stored within the container)

-By mounting a volume, you can defragment the encrypted data stored within it.
+By opening a container, you can defragment the encrypted data stored within it.
 Again, you can use any tool for this, with the exception of:

 * Raxco's PerfectDisk 2008
 * Diskeeper Corporation's "Diskeeper"
 * The defragmentation tool which comes bundled with Windows (which is a simply a stripped down version of Diskeeper)

-The above systems have limitations which prevent them from "seeing" mounted volumes, all other tools will work as normal.
-Examples of defragmentation tools which work with LibreCrypt volumes include:
+The above systems have limitations which prevent them from "seeing" opened containers, all other tools will work as normal.
+Examples of defragmentation tools which work with LibreCrypt containers include:

 * [O&O Defrag](http://www.oo-software.com/)
 * [Defraggler](http://www.defraggler.com/)